-When there is pressure to “move on”, or “let go”, I can support you gain insight into your experiences and how they have shaped you as you are now.
+I can be with you as you are and how ever you bring yourself.
+I can support you gain insight into your experiences and how they have shaped you.
 Together we can explore your ways of being with others, your relationships and how you carry your feelings.
-Sometimes you might need to protect the unsaid, or perhaps you might need other ways to express your feelings, when there are no words or when you need something different to words.

-Major changes in your life may have created a loss of the person you once were.
+Changes in your life may have created a loss of the person you once were.
 Perhaps you feel that you lack purpose, that everything is hopeless and you would like more meaning in your life.
 You may have conflicting feelings, or what once seemed to make sense may have become confusing.
 Situations may be familiar, yet uncomfortable and you may be wondering why you can’t move forward.
-This can bring anxiety, sadness, loneliness, or maybe numbness and an absence of feelings.
+This can bring anxiety, sadness, loneliness, or maybe it is hard to work out how you feel.

 Training, qualifications & experience